 The staff will miss his friendly comments and encouragement.
-They join with the school in wishing him success in his new position house with a cherry orchard in Orem, Utah, where they planned to retire.
+They join with the school in wishing him success in his new position.

+About 1952 Duncan and Margaret decided to sell the Melrose Street house in Chicago.
+With the proceeds they bought a house with a cherry orchard in Orem, Utah, where they planned to retire.
 They also bought a shell in a housing tract in Mt.
 Prospect, northwest of the city, which Duncan and Ellen Claire finished during the summer.
-It was a lot of hard work for a sixteen year old girl, and her 56year-old dad.
+It was a lot of hard work for a sixteen year old girl, and her 56-year-old dad.
 But for E.C. the pay was good: \$25.00 a week!
 At that time there was a lot of political talk about atomic bomb attacks.
 Lots of people were having bomb shelters installed in their yards.
 Margaret and Duncan, with the encouragement of their missionary, Gary, thought the Mt.
 Prospect house would put them far enough away from the city to be safe, and still have accessibility to major traffic routes in the event of an evacuation.